Walnut Creek Optometry Group

 Many children can wear contact lenses successfully, typically from around age 10 or 11, depending on maturity and motivation.
 For children with myopia, certain lens designs such as MiSight 1-day contacts are specifically indicated for slowing progression.

-What is myopia control, and does my child need it?
+What is myopia management, and does my child need it?

 Do you treat dry eye?